tjohann/libbaalue/README.md

 The prefix for all functions and datatypes is "baa".
 See src/libbaalue.h for more detailed informations.
 All functions represent some parts i want to encapsulate to make the usage of a technologie easier.
 Topics like setup a datagram based unix domain socket server are provided by the library.
 Everthing is grouped in files which represent a certain topic, only helper.c is a summary of unspecified parts.

+For common task (like set scheduling of fiber -> baa_schedule_server_th) threads are provided (see the corresponding file -> fiber.c).
+Also for device managment of a baalue node corresponding threads are available.

 Below the examples folder you found simple programs which show the usage of the functions (see below for more info).